Subaru Maintenance: Cost, Plans and Service Schedule

 Edited by: Jon Bortin

-Following the recommended maintenance schedule will keep your Subaru running as long as possible.
-This can get expensive, but having an idea of how much upkeep should cost can help you make the right decision when you’re buying a car or deciding whether to keep one after the warranty expires.
+Following Subaru’s recommended maintenance schedule can help your vehicle last longer and reduce the odds of surprise repairs later on.
+This upkeep can get expensive, but knowing how much you can expect to spend will help you make the right decision when buying a new car or deciding whether to keep your current vehicle after its factory warranty expires.

-Let’s take a look at Subaru’s recommended maintenance plan, how much Subaru maintenance and repairs cost and whether an extended warranty can help.
+Let’s take an objective look at Subaru’s recommended maintenance plan, actual repair costs and whether an extended warranty can help you protect your wallet.

 Key insights

-Reliability ratings for Subaru vehicles are about average, but they have slightly above-average yearly maintenance and repair costs.
+Reliability ratings for Subaru vehicles are about average, but they have slightly below-average yearly maintenance and repair costs.

 Jump to insight

-Subarus require minor maintenance every six months or 6,000 miles, with more significant maintenance needed at longer intervals.
+Subarus require minor maintenance every six months or 6,000 miles, with more significant maintenance and inspections needed at longer intervals.

 Jump to insight

-Subaru doesn’t offer maintenance plans everywhere, but third-party options may be available if your local dealer can’t help you.
+Subaru doesn’t offer maintenance plans everywhere, but third-party options are widely available if your local dealer can’t help you.

 Jump to insight